Explore Mental and Emotional Wellbeing with Into Film+

 Mental and emotional health within children and young people is an ongoing issue across the UK, and a topic that should always be prioritised in schools and other youth settings.
 Film can be a powerful medium to explore difficult subjects, understand other people's stories and experiences, and provoke discussion around complex issues.

-At Into Film we want to help educators and Into Film Club leaders feel equipped to empower children and young people to be seen and heard, particularly when it comes to their mental wellbeing.
-Our new streaming service, Into Film+, is the perfect way to bring discussions around mental wellbeing into the classroom.
+At Into Film we want to help educators feel equipped to empower children and young people to be seen and heard, particularly when it comes to their mental wellbeing.
+The Into Film+ streaming service is the perfect way to bring discussions around mental wellbeing into the classroom.

-In the lead up to World Mental Health Day on 10 October, we have a whole host of resources and films to support you in bringing mental wellbeing awareness into your Into Film Club or classroom.
-Into Film+ is the UK's first free* streaming service designed specifically for UK schools and educational settings, and hosts over 200 curriculum-linked titles, all of which are accompanied by teaching resources and film guides.
-Simply stream the films highlighted below, and the resources you need will be right there next to the player.
+In the lead up to World Mental Health Day on 10 October, we have a whole host of resources and films to support you in bringing mental wellbeing awareness into your classroom.

-Meanwhile, use the films below - all of which are available to stream for free* on Into Film+ - to explore topics such as grief, bereavement, bullying and emotional awareness, and support both primary and secondary students in developing self-inquiry and compassion skills.
-Some titles also feature exclusive bonus content, including special introductions, short documentaries, and interviews and discussions with filmmakers and mental health experts.
+Films can a valuable way to explore difficult topics such as grief, bereavement, bullying and emotional awareness, and can support both primary and secondary students in developing self-inquiry and compassion skills.

 Teachers and educators of secondary-aged students can also join our Mindfulness Through Film online course, which explores how film watching and filmmaking can be used to introduce mindfulness principles and exercises into the classroom.